A localization-delocalization transition for nonhomogeneous random matrices: Abstract

 \section{Abstract}

 We consider $N\times N$ self-adjoint Gaussian random matrices defined by an arbitrary deterministic sparsity pattern with $d$ nonzero entries per row.
 We show that such random matrices exhibit a canonical localization-delocalization transition near the edge of the spectrum: when $d\gg\log N$ the random matrix possesses a delocalized \emph{approximate} top eigenvector, while when $d\ll\log N$ any approximate top eigenvector is localized.
-The key feature of this phenomenon is that it is universal with respect to the sparsity pattern.
-In contrast, delocalization of \emph{exact} eigenvectors is sensitive to the specific sparsity pattern, whose understanding is a long-standing open problem even in the concrete example of random band matrices.
+The key feature of this phenomenon is that it is universal with respect to the sparsity pattern, in contrast to the delocalization properties of \emph{exact} eigenvectors which are sensitive to the specific sparsity pattern of the random matrix.

 \subjclass[2010]{60B20.}